Al-Hamma, Tiberias: 1948 and aftermath

 thought that the inhabitants of the DMZ remained loyal to Syria and they suspected them of helping Syrian intelligence.
 Local Jewish settlers and law enforcement suspected the villagers of petty crimes.
-Morris also notes that Israeli settlers and settlement agencies coveted the land of the local Palestinians Arabs.
+Morris also notes that Israeli settlers and settlement agencies coveted the land of the local Palestinian Arabs.

 Until 1951, Israel had never patrolled or occupied al-Hamma.
 However, in the spring of that year, Israel decided to assert its claimed sovereignty over the village.
 On 4 April that year, the IDF General Staff (ignoring protests from the Northern Command) sent two patrol vehicles towards the village.
 Since Israel was not allowed to have soldiers in the DMZ, the patrol was disguised as policemen.
 In what became known as the Al-Hamma Incident, seven Israeli soldiers were killed by the Syrians.
-The following day, four Israeli planes bombed the police station at Al-Hamma and a Syrian position at Al Hadid.
+The following day, four Israeli planes bombed the police station at Al-Hamma and a Syrian position at Al-Hadid.
 Two women were killed, and six people reported injured.
 According to Walid Khalidi, Israel then decided to "drive the villagers out", and proceeded to do so during 1949–1956.
 He described the village site in 1992:The site has been converted into an Israeli tourist park (Hamat Gader), with parking facilities, swimming pools, and a small fishing pond.
 The deserted mosque still stands, and its minaret and marble columns are intact.
 Five buildings east of the village site are built of black basalt.
 The railroad station still exist and the name of the village is inscribed on its entrance.
 There are three more deserted buildings next to the station, as well as the remains of destroyed houses.

+The area of al-Hamma is mentioned in the article 24 of the Palestinian national covenant in its 1964 version (al-mithaq al-qawmi al-Filastini), together with the West Bank and the Gaza strip.